Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 1. Natural frequency of the floor

 The natural frequency should exceed f_limit, which is 8 Hz for floors between different usage units.
 We calculate the first eigenfrequency using the Dynamic Eigenmodes task, ignoring modal damping.
-For Load-To-Mass Conversion, only the construction load is needed since the self-weight is included automatically.
-To include the self-weigth of the whole concrete width, not only the effective width, 1,25 % of loadcase 2 (self-weigth concrete) is included in the analysis.
+For Load-To-Mass Conversion construction load and self-weight loads are needed, since we switched off the self-weight of the materials.
+This is to include the self-weigth of the whole concrete width, not only the effective width.
+While the concrete cross section only has the effective width, the self-weight loadcase was calculated for the full concrete width.

 ../../_images/Dynamic_Eigenmodes.png